Bensen B.8 Gyroboat

 Type: Single seat towed autogyro

 Details: Built during 1959 at Glasgow, unpowered single-seat flying boat autogyro.
 Developed by gyrocopter designer and manufacturer Igor Bensen as a variant of his B-8 Gyro-Glider in 1956, the Gyro-Boat adapted the basic free-turning two-bladed rotor system, so that it could be mounted on a cut-down plywood dinghy.
-The original concept was understood to be based on the unpowered Hafner Rotachute man-carrying gyro glider, developed in the UK in the early 1940s, and the similar Focke Achgelis FA330, towed by German U-Boats during WW2.
-A prototype was first flown on 25th April 1956 and was followed by the production model in July 1956.
+The original concept was based on the unpowered Hafner Rotachute man-carrying gyro glider developed in the UK in the early 1940s, and the similar Focke Achgelis FA330, towed by German U-Boats during WW2.
+A prototype was first flown on 25th April 1956 and was followed by the production model on 8th July 1956.

 This example was built by the General Developments Company Ltd (GDCL) of Glasgow.
-GDCL built plywood and subsiquently, glass fiber yachts to the design of a Mr Charles Violet of Glasgow, Scotland.
-An adjacent factory unit was occupied by the King Aircraft Company Limited who shared directors with GDCL, and in 1959 the partnership purchaced a set of plans from the Bensen Company of the USA.
+GDCL built plywood and subsequently, glass fibre yachts to the design of a Mr Charles Violet of Glasgow, Scotland.
+An adjacent factory unit was occupied by the King Aircraft Company Limited who shared directors with GDCL, and in 1959 the partnership purchased a set of plans from the Bensen Company of the USA.

-At least one Gyro-Boat was shipped to Sweden for demonstrations under the aegis of The Perkins Outboard Engine Division of the Perkins Group.
-Getting the Gyro-Boat airbourne required a fairly powerful speedboat, capable of reaching speeds of at least 30mph and Perkins were keen to demonstrate that their outboard engines could match the likes of Evinrude and Mercury.
+At least one Gyro-Boat was shipped to Sweden for demonstrations by The Perkins Outboard Engine Division of the Perkins Group.
+Getting the Gyro-Boat airborne required a fairly powerful speedboat, capable of reaching speeds of 30mph and Perkins were keen to demonstrate that their outboard engines could match the likes of Evinrude and Mercury.
 Another machine was sold to the Helice Speed Boat Club in St Denice, Paris and a third went to a US Navy group at the nuclear submarine base in Holy Loch for off-duty relaxation.
 Others were sold privately in the UK after promotion at boat shows and on the Thames in London, which produced some national publicity.
 Most appear to have been converted back to a more conventional dinghy after a relatively short flying career.